dmbarbour/glas/docs/GlasCLI.md

         glas --run ModuleName Args

 In this case, we first load the configuration, then we compile the module, then we attempt to interpret the module's compiled value as an application.
-Depending on the definition of `settings.mode` within the application, we might run in various modes.
-At the moment, only two modes are recognized:
+By default we'd run as a [transaction loop application](GlasApps.md) but other options might be indicated by `settings.mode`:

-* *step* - transaction loop, the default
+* *loop* - transaction loop application
-* *stage* - compile arguments to another app (see below)
+* *stage* - staged applications (see below)

-The run mode may influence which effects are provided, the application life cycle, and other things.
+* *test* - run as a test application

+In general, methods in `settings.*` will be visible to the configuration when evaluating specific configuration options, allowing for application specific settings.

 ### Staged Applications